-- 1. Affordable rent for those that cannot afford to buy: - Rental product currently being met by the market. - Rental product to be provided in the form of an affordable rental product. - Rental product to be provided for itinerant works. - 2.
+1. Affordable rent for those that cannot afford to buy:

+- Rental product currently being met by the market. - Rental product to be provided in the form of an affordable rental product. - Rental product to be provided for itinerant works. - 2.
 The percentage that can afford to buy if assisted need to be provided in the form of an affordable ownership product.

-Table 13: Portion of each Affordable Housing Category
+Table 13 : Portion of each Affordable Housing Category

-Spend Less than 30% on Rent - renting affordably Spend More t Rent - under i Cannot afford to buy Can afford to buy Cannot afford to buy Can afford to buy Itinerant Workers Total Portion 23% 38% 32% 2% 4% 100%
+on Re Less than 30% ent - renting fordably Spend More than 30% on Rent - under rental stress Cannot afford to buy Can afford to buy Cannot afford to buy Can afford to buy ltinerant Workers Total Portion 23% 38% 32% 2% 4% 100%